Arminas19/Python_Battleship/README.md

 # Battleship--Game
 This battleship game is only played by one user.
 The user wins by eliminating 5 of the computers ships.
+The computer will try and do the same. the computer generates a random number to try and hit one of your ships.
+This is a picture of the Heroku website where you will be playing the game.
 ![Heroku Game page](Game.PNG)
 ## How To play
 * To start the game, the user enters their name.